 Tips for Using This Vanilla Cake Recipe

 For every cup of buttermilk required, add 1 tablespoon of white vinegar to each cup of whole milk.
-For this recipe, you will add 1 and ½ tablespoons of white vinegar to 1 and ½ cups of whole milk.
+You will add 1 and ½ tablespoons of white vinegar to 1 and ½ cups of whole milk for this recipe.
 Allow it to sit for 10 minutes before using in the recipe.
 It will look curdled – this is okay.

 Homemade Cake Flour